Discrimination is contrary to the Equality Act 2010 and the University's Equality, Diversity and Human Rights Code.

 This video provides a simple explanation of discrimination against someone because of a protected characteristic.
 (Source: Equality & Human Rights Commission)

-Direct discrimination
+Direct Discrimination:

-Direct discrimination occurs when you treat a student or staff member less favourably than you treat (or would treat) another person because of a protected characteristic such as age, disability, gender reassignment, marriage and civil partnership (in employment), pregnancy and maternity, race, religion or belief (including lack of belief), sex or sexual orientation.
+Direct discrimination occurs when you treat a student or employee less favourably than you treat (or would treat) another person because of a protected characteristic such as age, disability, gender reassignment, marriage and civil partnership (in employment), pregnancy and maternity, race, religion or belief (including lack of belief), sex or sexual orientation.
 This could be refusing to give someone a job because of their race or not admitting them to a course because of their religious beliefs.

 It is not possible to justify direct discrimination, so it is always unlawful.
 For someone to show that they have been directly discriminated against, they must compare what has happened to them to the treatment a person without their protected characteristic is receiving or would receive.
 So, a gay student cannot claim that being excluded for fighting is direct discrimination on grounds of sexual orientation unless they can show that a heterosexual or bisexual student would not be excluded for fighting.
 You do not need to find an actual person to compare their treatment with, but you can rely on a hypothetical person if it can be shown there is evidence that such a person would be treated differently.

 There are a couple of instances where it is acceptable to treat someone differently.
 For example, it is not direct discrimination against males if a woman is pregnant and a reasonable adjustment is put in place in connection with her pregnancy or childbirth which would mean she was being treated differently.
-The same applies to a disabled student or member of staff.
+The same applies to a disabled student or employee.
 For example, reasonable adjustments to support a student in an exam would not constitute direct discrimination against a non-disabled student.

 Direct discrimination can also take place based on association with someone with a protected characteristic, or it can be based on perception.
 In this case, you do not need to have a particular protected characteristic to experience direct discrimination.
 For example, it can occur if someone is treated less favourably because they have a partner who has a disability or because a person is mistakenly thought to be gay.

-Indirect discrimination
+Indirect Discrimination:

 Indirect discrimination occurs when you apply a provision, criteria or practice in the same way for everyone but this has the effect of putting people sharing a protected characteristic at a particular disadvantage.
 It doesn’t matter that you did not intend to disadvantage that group.
 What does matter is whether your action does or would disadvantage that group in some way.